EnriqueTor/iOS-Swift-CoreData-Assessment/README.md

   * Each book has a title.
   * Books have one author.
   * Authors can have more than one book.
 * In `CoreDataStack`, create a function named `generateTestData()`.
-This should insert the four following books and authors into Core Data:
+This should insert the four following books and authors into Core Data.
+For the sake of this assesment, make the authors and add books to them, not the other way around.
   * *The Swift Programming Language* by Apple Inc.
   * *Hacking with Swift* by Paul Hudson
   * *Pro Swift* by Paul Hudson